Where To Go In April

 New York City

 The Big Apple comes into its own in April.
 Cafes and bars spill onto sidewalks, rooftops are revived and it feels like a time for lovers.
-Stay in Manhattan at either ModernHaus in Tribeca or Nine Orchard, converted from the century-old former Jarmulowsky Bank in the Lower East Side.
-The latter is also home to Corner Bar, which sits on Allen & Canal and has chef Ignacio Mattos at the helm.
-We also have our eye on ex-River Cafe chef Claire de Boer’s new restaurant Jupiter, an old Italian-style restaurant that has just opened at the Rockefeller Center’s newly reimagined Rink Level.
-Plus, we always return to King on the corner of Sixth and King, for its intimate vibe and simple, Southern French-meets-Italian cooking — think hand-cut pasta and negronis.
+Stay in Manhattan at Nine Orchard, converted from the century-old former Jarmulowsky Bank in the Lower East Side.
+The hotel is also home to Corner Bar, which sits on Allen & Canal and has chef Ignacio Mattos at the helm.

 For More Tips, Read our Madrid Guide.